 Alcor is one of the stars Galileo Galilei observed with his telescope in the attempt to prove Earth orbits the Sun.
-Despite the correctness of his intuition, he couldn’t achieve the proof he wanted because of the distance from Earth.
+Despite the correctness of his intuition, he couldn’t achieve the proof he wanted.

 Yet critical thinking and observations triggered the “scientific revolution” in Renaissance period and still are (or should be) the cornerstone of modern science.

-Our award winning book “Agile Technical Practices Distilled” and our coaching programme are ultimately the outcome of the passion for what we do.
+Our training and our book “Agile Technical Practices Distilled” are merely the outcome of our passion.

-Furthermore, we believe that applying Galileo’s methodology to socio-technical development teams enables more effective (and engaging) ways to work.
+We believe that applying Galileo’s methodology to socio-technical teams enables more effective (and engaging) ways to work.

-Hence, we ultimately consider Lean, Agile and other (more or less technical) methodologies just as tools functional to a goal.
+We consider Lean, Agile, XP and other methodologies just as tools functional to a goal.
 No dogmas.

-Sharing knowledge to reach a common understanding of the principles and values we presented in our publication has always had a tremendous impact in helping development teams to find consensus more harmoniously.
+Understanding the principles we describe in our publication has a tremendous impact to find consensus in teams effectively.